danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 > Take names, for example.
 Typical culprits are cute or clever names, marketing-induced names, company-specific names, and unfamiliar technical names.
 >  *(14.18920%)*

-**_Highlight_**

->
->  But when I’m looking at a page that makes me think, all the thought balloons over my head have question marks in them.

- Thinking

- When you’re creating a site, your job is to get rid of the question marks.
- *(14.18920%)*

 **_Note_**

 > Sometimes, though, particularly if you’re doing something original or groundbreaking or something that’s inherently complicated, you have to settle for self-explanatory.
 On a self-explanatory page, it takes a little thought to “get it”—but only a little. *(14.86490%)*